saidevac/yourlife/README.md

 - **Add New Activities**: Users can easily add new activities to their timeline.
 This feature allows you to visualize significant events and milestones in your life, helping you plan and reflect on your journey.

-- **Change Activity Duration**: Users can change the duration of activities from days to weeks, months, or years.
-The application recalculates the grid and remaining time based on these adjustments, providing an updated visual representation of your life.

-- **Change Activity Hours**: Users can also change the duration of activities from hours to days, weeks, months, or years.
-The application recalculates the grid and remaining time based on these adjustments, providing an updated visual representation of your life.

-- **Visualize Remaining Lifetime**: As you add activities, the application dynamically updates the grid to show your remaining lifetime visually, making it easier to prioritize what matters most to you.
+- **Visualize Remaining Lifetime**: The application dynamically updates the grid to show your remaining lifetime visually, making it easier to prioritize what matters most to you.

 ## Acknowledgments